 We all know that talking to your partner and being open about how you feel is important.

-But it’s easy to let regular talking fall by the wayside — especially with the demands of a busy working life or when looking after children.
+But it can be surprisingly easy to let it fall by the wayside — especially with the demands of a busy working life or when you’re looking after children.

 Why is talking every day important? (more…)